ziyao233/limine/PROTOCOL.md

 };
 ```

-Note: All these memory entry types, besides usable and bootloader reclaimable,
+All these memory entry types, besides usable and bootloader reclaimable,
 are meant to have an illustrative purpose only, and are not authoritative sources
-to be used as a means to find the addresses of kernel, modules, framebuffer, ACPI,
+to be used as a means to find the addresses of the executable, modules, framebuffer, ACPI,
 or otherwise.
 Use the specific Limine features to do that, if available, or other
 discovery means.

-Note: For base revisions <= 2, memory between 0 and 0x1000 is never marked as usable memory.
+For base revisions <= 2, memory between 0 and 0x1000 is never marked as usable memory.

-The kernel and modules loaded are not marked as usable memory.
+The executable and modules loaded are not marked as usable memory, but as Executable/Modules.

-They are marked as Kernel/Modules.
-The entries are guaranteed to be sorted by
+The entries are guaranteed to be sorted by base address, lowest to highest.

-base address, lowest to highest.
-Usable and bootloader reclaimable entries
+Usable and bootloader reclaimable entries are guaranteed to be 4096 byte aligned for
-are guaranteed to be 4096 byte aligned for both base and length.
-Usable and
+both base and length.

-bootloader reclaimable entries are guaranteed not to overlap with any other
+Usable and bootloader reclaimable entries are guaranteed not to overlap with any other
 entry.
-To the contrary, all non-usable entries (including kernel/modules) are
+To the contrary, all non-usable entries (including executable/modules) are
 not guaranteed any alignment, nor is it guaranteed that they do not overlap
 other entries.